 1. You’re the boss.

 No comments.
 You will do what YOU need to get results.

 2. You can train any time you want.

 You are the one who decides whether to train or not and when to train and rest.
 The funny thing is that this is the most important reason why I quit commercial gyms.
-My last gym worked in certain hours on certain days and I had to be on time every session.
-It is good for discipline but it’s bad for training progress.
+My last gym operated during certain hours on certain days and I had to be on time every session.
+It is good for discipline, but it’s bad for training progress.
 Why?
 You have no variety options.
-You’re tied to weekly schedule.
-These reasons can not only slowdown but even crash your progress.
-Let me show you this on my own example.
+You’re tied to a weekly schedule.
+These reasons can not only slow down, but even crash your progress.
+Let me show you this using my own example.
 I squatted heavy every Friday at 2PM.
 I progressed well for a couple of weeks.
-But one day I came and couldn’t do even half of the reps I had done previous time.
+But one day I came and couldn’t do even half of the reps I had done the previous time.
 One more rest day (or two) were ultimately necessary to progress further.
 You can’t trick your body.

-3. You don’t need to spend time on trips to gym.
+3. You don’t need to spend time on trips to the gym.

 Talking about time management.
 You’ll have more time on activities that you enjoy and/or that bring you money.

 You won’t wait until someone will finish his set on the workstation that you need right now.
 You’ll be able to apply such techniques as ‘alternating sets’ or ‘circuits’ with no headaches.